 When Hollywood came calling, Lionsgate got on board and MTV ordered a pilot.
 Although the show wasn't picked up to series, the pilot aired Saturday, October 26, as an episode of MTV's award-winning docu-series, "True Life."

-On TRUE LIFE PRESENTS: MY DAD IS A BRO, you'll meet Barry and Dave, two of the funniest, most outrageous Bro-Dads in America, along with the children they love to party with — and torment.
-Watch the full episode here!
+On TRUE LIFE PRESENTS: MY DAD IS A BRO, viewers meet Barry and Dave, two of the funniest, most outrageous Bro-Dads in America, along with the children they love to party with — and torment.

-Five All in the Fifth is developing scripted and non-scripted digital series for distribution across our partner Woven Digital's network of websites, which reach a collective 33 million 18- to 34-year-old men each month, as well as major YouTube channels like Electus's LOUD channel.
+Five All in the Fifth is developing scripted and non-scripted digital series for major digital outlets like YouTube Red, Fullscreen, and more.
 Five All has also created branded digital videos for Microsoft, Remington, and Liquid Flow, shooting and distributing videos that feature their products in subtle but effective — and hilarious — ways.
-Get in touch to learn about how Five All and our partners at Woven Digital can create an original digital video for your brand.

 “Bad Sports” was created by Miles Fisher, Dave Smith, and Teddy Bressman; written by Smith and Bressman; directed by Phil Hodges; and edited by Mike Brown and Nic Delikat.
-Five All in the Fifth’s Douglas Banker served as producer.
+Five All's Douglas Banker served as producer.
 The series stars Miles Fisher, Fran Kranz, Dave Smith, Johnno Wilson, Amanda Lund, Dan Gill, Teddy Bressman, and Cushing Donelan.

 For the launch of Kinect's Bing Voice Search for Xbox 360, Five All in the Fifth/BroBible teamed up with Microsoft to produce the short video, "Forget the Controller," featuring a bunch of TV-obsessed guys who learn that losing the remote control isn't the end of the world.
-Written and directed by Win Bates; full cast and crew credits available here.
+Written and Directed by Win Bates; full cast and crew credits available on YouTube.

 To help promote its new back and body extendable groomer, Remington enlisted Five All in the Fifth/BroBible to produce the hilarious music video, "Keep It Hairy?", in which two best friends argue over an age-old question: Do chicks dig guys' bodies hairy or shaved?
 Viewers were also invited to join Team Shaved or Team Hairy on Facebook and Twitter, and to download the exclusive song.
 The video went viral, racking up more than 200,000 views.
 Directed by Win Bates.